serverwentdown/dns64/README.md

 # dns64

+> *DEPRECATED*: This plugin has been merged upstream.
+Credit goes to @SuperQ.

 The `dns64` plugin implements the DNS64 IPv6 transition mechanism.
 From Wikipedia:

 > DNS64 describes a DNS server that when asked for a domain's AAAA records, but only finds